wazo-platform/wazo-docker/README.md

 * `for repo in wazo-auth-keys xivo-config; do git -C "$LOCAL_GIT_REPOS/$repo" pull; done`
 * `docker-compose pull --ignore-pull-failures`
+  * Note: A lot of images won't be found on registry since they are built locally
 * `docker-compose build --pull`

 ## Start Environment